 Who Would Like Medium

-Medium is a good option for writers looking for exposure.
+Medium is a good option for writers looking for exposure through a free blogging site that also has a large built-in community component.
 It would work well for a hobby blog, or to start finding your voice as a writer.

 Another reason people use Medium is to give new life to the content they produced elsewhere.
 Since Medium has a built-in audience, some people choose to republish blog posts that they have already posted on their primary blog—to help drive traffic back to their blogs.